Updated: Mar 24

 “What we are hearing is our young people are fearful for their lives and their future and many are reluctant to dream because they regard their employment and education prospects as being grim.
 We aim to raise awareness of youth work, its’ role during the pandemic, to build partnerships with youth workers associations, develop networking platforms, promote ambition in youth work and advocate for enhanced commitments and investments to empower youth workers,” According to Scotland, the week includes a briefing for high commissioners, youth workers and youth work associations to discuss challenges and developments in the sector; the dissemination of case studies of best practice in the field; and features solutions developed by youth workers.
 She says it also includes the launch of Youth Work Labs, a platform for the sector to reflect and exchange solutions to specific challenges; the launch of the practitioners’ short course and web series, offering support to youth work associations; and the kick-off of the social media campaign to highlight the contribution of youth work to national development.

 Robyn Broadbent, chair at the Commonwealth Alliance of Youth Workers Association in Australia, says it takes a community to nurture young people with youth workers being integral to this contribution and youth work has an essential role in promoting civil society, ensuring young people are not just seen in a future context, but as an investment in the present.
 She says youth workers make a difference in the lives of all young people, in particular some of the most vulnerable youth in the Commonwealth.

-Ben Duntoye, chair of the Nigerian Youth Workers’ Association, says youth work provides a new pathway to youth development and offers a professional and expert approach to addressing prevailing youth challenges such as youth unemployment, militancy, kidnapping and related problems.
+Ben Duntoye, chair of the Commonwealth Alliance of Youth Workers Association in Nigeria, says youth work provides a new pathway to youth development and offers a professional and expert approach to addressing prevailing youth challenges such as youth unemployment, militancy, kidnapping and related problems.
 He says youth work supports a youth-to-youth approach and participation and creates a more empowered generation of young people.